Emergence of cosmic space in Tsallis modified gravity from equilibrium and non-equilibrium thermodynamic perspective

-The deep connection between gravity and thermodynamics directly implies that the spacetime continuum is thermodynamic and can carry heat like a fluid \cite{https://doi.org/10.48550/arxiv.0910.0839,Padmanabhan2014}.
-It is to be noted that thermodynamics is an emergent phenomenon that deals with the connection of macroscopic variables like pressure and temperature, which do not exist in the microscopic domain.
+The deep connection between gravity and thermodynamics directly implies that the space-time continuum is thermodynamic and can carry heat like a fluid~\cite{https://doi.org/10.48550/arxiv.0910.0839,Padmanabhan2014}.
+It is to be noted that thermodynamics is an emergent phenomenon that deals with the connection of macroscopic variables like pressure and temperature, which has no existence in the microscopic domain.
 Following this, Padmanabhan proposed that gravity could be an emergent phenomenon.
 Accordingly, macroscopic geometrical properties like metric and curvature have no existence in the microscopic realm.
-In extending the emergent paradigm to cosmology, Padmanabhan, in 2012 \cite{padmanabhan2012emergence,Padmanabhan_2012_Aug}, proposed that ``cosmic space is emergent as cosmic time progresses''.
-According to this, the expansion of the universe is due to the difference in the degrees of freedom on the horizon, $N_{\text{sur}}$, and that on the bulk enclosed by the horizon, $N_{\text{bulk}}$.
+In extending the emergent paradigm to cosmology, Padmanabhan, in 2012~\cite{padmanabhan2012emergence,Padmanabhan_2012_Aug}, proposed that ``cosmic space is emergent as cosmic time progresses''.
+According to this, the expansion of the universe is happening due to the difference in the degrees of freedom on the horizon, $N_{\text{sur}}$, and that on the bulk enclosed by the horizon, $N_{\text{bulk}}$.
 As the universe expands, the difference in these degrees of freedom will decrease and finally attain zero, at which it achieves a static equilibrium.
-At the end stage, this equality between the degrees of freedom is known as the holographic equipartition condition.
-Thus the emergence of space is due to the quest of the universe for achieving holographic equipartition condition.
-Accordingly, Padmanabhan \cite{padmanabhan2012emergence} proposed a fundamental principle, known as the law of emergence, to describe the expansion of the universe as $\frac{dV}{dt}=L_p^2(N_{\text{sur}}-N_{\text{bulk}})$, where $V$ is the Hubble volume of a flat $(3+1)$-dimensional FRW universe and $t$ is the cosmic time.
-Padmanabhan \cite{padmanabhan2012emergence} obtained the Friedmann equation from the above law of emergence in the spatially flat universe in the context of Einstein's gravity.
+This equality between the degrees of freedom at the end stage is known as the holographic equipartition condition.
+Thus the emergence of space is the quest of the universe for achieving holographic equipartition condition.
+Accordingly, Padmanabhan~\cite{padmanabhan2012emergence} proposed a fundamental principle, known as the law of emergence, to describe the expansion of the universe as $\frac{dV}{dt}=L_p^2(N_{\text{sur}}-N_{\text{bulk}})$, where $V$ is the Hubble volume of a flat $(3+1)$-dimensional FRW universe and $t$ is the cosmic time.
+Padmanabhan~\cite{padmanabhan2012emergence} obtained the Friedmann equation from the above law of emergence in the spatially flat universe in the context of Einstein's gravity.